 Some of our students have to choose between food and textbooks

-UML Navigators Food Pantry is now able to accept online orders from UMASS Lowell students for essential items.
+UMass Lowell Navigators Food Pantry is now able to accept online orders from UMass Lowell students for non-perishable items.
 You are invited to place an online order once per week.
-Contact Phillip_Begeal@uml.edu for the ordering link and additional information.
+Email: Student_Affairs@uml.edu for the ordering link and additional information.
 We hope this will provide a little extra support during these challenging times.
 We will all get through this together.

 Many students are eligible for SNAP benefits but don’t know about it.
 SNAP, formerly known as Food Stamps, provides a monthly benefit to buy nutritious foods.
 To get SNAP, you must be low-income and be a U.S. citizen or legal noncitizen (restrictions apply).
 Eligibility for SNAP benefits depends on financial and non financial criteria.

 To contact the Department of Transitional Assistance about SNAP, call the DTA Assistance Line at (877) 382-2363 or visit the SNAP website to see if you are eligible.

 You can buy from the food pantry's Amazon wish list.
 Read more about the Amazon list and shipping in My UML.